covcom/205CDE/03 Introduction to HTML5/README.md

 ### Lists

-Now, add a list inside your web page.
+Now, add a list on your web page.
 Insert the following lines of code after the paragraph describing clever uses for home computers:

 ```html
     <p>Some reasons often mentioned were:</p>